People make buying decisions based on emotion, but they justify their decision with logic.

 Here’s the gist of how to do that.

-To reach someone on an emotional level, your program/product description should start with the benefits of what you’re offering.
-Benefits might be feeling more relaxed, or saving time.
+To reach someone on an emotional level (meeting their most pressing concerns), your service description should start with the benefits of what you’re offering.
+Benefits for them might be: feeling more relaxed, or saving time.
 You get the idea.

-Then, once the reader knows what’s in it for them, they are open to hearing about the features or your services.
+Then, once the reader knows what’s in it for them, they might be open to hearing about the features of your services, like what’s included.

 If you tell them the features first, you’re focusing on your perspective, not theirs.
 You’ve lost ’em.